Investment in Morocco: Investment from the Arab World

 19.3% of the investments came from Arab countries, whose share in Morocco's FDI showed a marked rise, as they only represented 9.9% of the entire FDIs in 2006.

 A number of Arab countries, mainly from the Persian Gulf are involved in large-scale projects in Morocco, including the giant Tanger Med port on the Mediterranean.
 Morocco remains the preferred destination of foreign investors in the Maghreb region (Algeria, Libya, Mauritania, Morocco and Tunisia), with a total of $13.6mln between 2001 and 2007, which puts it largely on the top of the list.

 The Persian Gulf countries are investing heavily in Morocco, particularly in tourism and real estate.
 Construction is evident everywhere.
 These investments reflect the strong diplomatic relations between Morocco and the regimes in the Persian Gulf countries.
 Some analysts would add the Sunni affinity as another factor, but above all, it is the liberalized economy and the economic reforms in Morocco that appear to be attracting most of the investors from the Persian Gulf region.

-The trend of heavy Persian Gulf investments in Morocco came in the wake of 9/11, when GCC countries began to invest more in the Arab world.
+The trend of heavy Persian Gulf investments in Morocco came in the wake of 9/11, when Gulf Cooperation Council (GCC) countries began to invest more in the Arab world.
 Due to the oil prices, which climbed about 400% in eight years, member countries of the GCC (Saudi Arabia, United Arab Emirates, Qatar, Bahrain, and Oman) accumulated considerable liquidity that has triggered the drive for diversification.